andyfengHKU/CS-798-Final-Project/README.md

       - empty: no traffic will be run
       - normal: normal ping traffic auto-run
       - ddos: ddos hping3 flood traffic auto-run
+3. Run the Restful API with
+   `python REST.py` (I forget whether its python3 or not)

 #### Note
-1. topo should be run after monitor/switch
+1. Monitor should be run at first